|

 Below you may find a list of recent publications produced within the framework of the ImproDeProF project, delineating the latest advances, indicative applications, and future challenges in the development of a tentative theory for two-phase flow in porous media, namely the DeProF theory.

-Grants!
-2 complementary grants were awarded to M.S.
-Valavanides (UNIWA) for a 3-month research stay at the Institute of Applied Mechanics (MIB) / Univ. of Stuttgart to deploy the project "Laboratory validation of Flow-Dependent Relative Permeability Scaling for steady-state two-phase flow in micro-fluidic pore networks" in collaboration with Prof. H. Steeb and his group.
+Grants! complementary grants awarded to M.S.
+Valavanides (UNIWA) for short research stays at the Porous Media Lab, Institute of Applied Mechanics (MIB) / Univ. of Stuttgart to deploy an on-going project on revealing the flowrate dependency of relative permeabilities in steady-state two-phase flow in micro-fluidic pore networks, in collaboration with Prof. H. Steeb and his group.

 Sponsoring foundations: